 The Los Angeles Rams helmet definitely has one of the best histories out there due to the fact that the team was the first one to place a logo on their helmet.

-Halfback Fred Gehrke painted ram horns on the team’s leatherheads back in 1948, as well as the team’s brief switch to red in 1949, and what was once uniqueness has since became a trend, as every team in the NFL minus the Browns and to an extent, the Steelers, have placed a logo on each side of their helmets.
+Halfback Fred Gehrke painted ram horns on the team’s blue leatherheads back in 1948, as well as the team’s brief switch to red in 1949, and what was once uniqueness has since became a trend, as every team in the NFL minus the Browns and to an extent, the Steelers, have placed a logo on each side of their helmets.
 An argument can be made that the Cincinnati Bengals can be phased out of the majority of teams who bear a helmet logo, as some consider the Bengals’ tiger-striped helmet logoless, stating the stripes aren’t a true logo.

 Instead of eras, I’m simply going to point out times the Rams wore a specific color of horns.

 Perhaps the yellow version is the Rams’ most iconic set of horns, the original color that dates back to 1948.
 These horns lasted until 1963, when the team introduced white the following season.

-In 1973, due to new team owner Carroll Rosenbloom’s sustain for the then-current uniform, the Rams brought back the yellow horns, which saw a change in the facemask color from gray to blue in 1981.
+In 1973, due to new team owner Carroll Rosenbloom’s disdain for the then-current uniform, the Rams brought back the yellow horns, which saw a change in the facemask color from gray to blue in 1981.
 The helmet and facemask remained the same, accompanying the Rams’ move to St. Louis, becoming the St. Louis Rams in 1995.

 The Rams ditched the yellow horns in 2000, just one year removed from winning the Super Bowl, which is described in the next section in further detail, but first a little more on the yellow horns.